kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-18-gulp-tutorial-1-intro-setup.markdown

 updated: 2015-03-09T12:35:00+02:00
 author: "Stefan Imhoff"
 og_image: "/assets/images/artikel/gulp-tutorial-1.png"
-description: "Gulp.js tutorial: About Gulp.js, how to install Gulp and Jekyll"
+description: "The ultimative tutorial and guide for Gulp.js: The first part of my series on Gulp.js.
+What is Gulp.js?
+Why to use it?
+And how to install Gulp and Jekyll."
 categories:
 - Code
 tags: